 Unlike Danish celebrations the day before, Swedes celebrate their national day with fervour.
 Though perhaps not as much as the Norwegians!
 Every year, the King and Queen of Sweden take part in a ceremony at Skansen, Stockholm’s open-air museum, where Swedish flags are run up the poles, and children in traditional costume present the royal couple with bouquets of summer flowers.
 6th June was chosen as a day of celebration around 1900, when national-romantic winds were blowing through the country and folklore societies and local history museums were established.

 King Carl XVI Gustaf and Queen Sylvia attend National Day celebrations at Skansen in Stockholm

-In 2004, the Swedish parliament voted to make it a public holiday, which may cause people to become more interested in celebrating it.
-The final decision took decades to reach − various proposals had been discussed under a succession of governments.
-There are also groups lobbying for the introduction of an official national pastry, and a national dish, and for the key-fiddle (nyckelharpa) to be made the national instrument.
-But even for ideas as innocent as these, arriving at a consensus has proved difficult.
+In 2004, the Swedish parliament voted to make it a public holiday.
+But this final date decision took decades to reach − various proposals had been discussed under a succession of governments.
+There are still groups lobbying for the introduction of an official national pastry, and a national dish, and for the key-fiddle (nyckelharpa) to be made the national instrument.
+But, even for these ideas, arriving at a consensus has proved difficult.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.

 Extracts of this article have also been published in Nordic Style Magazine.